AkshajP/DocIngestAndQuery/enhancements.md

 - [x] ag grid interact
 - [x] doc process tracking
 - [ ] AI int for long context answer generation
+    1. i have already implemented a heirarchical chunking and indexing strategy,

+    2. a hybrid retrieval - (vector + keyword/sparse search like BM25) to catch both conceptual relevance and exact term matches.
+        2.1 can re rank on a translated query

+    3. i have my own twist to query focused selection- each of my documents has a metadata, so i was thinking of having a smart document router which passes what to search in what document to bring back results.

+    4. I was thinking of including a smart token filler that dynamically adjusts the top_k parameter based on available prompt space, optimizing for more sources when chat history is small and reducing as it grows.

 embeddings generatED folder structure